CDSoft/luax/doc/luax.md

     with "luax env".
     E.g.: eval $(luax env)

-    "luax env" can also generate shell variables from a script.
+    "luax env" can also generate shell variables from a script or a TOML file.
     E.g.: eval $(luax env script.lua)

 When compiling scripts (options `-t` and `-o`), the scripts shall